sapna0893/ToDo-App-ReactJs/README.md

 TODO-APP is a simple application created using React Js.
-This application can be used to generate and maintain a set of tasks that the user needs to accomplishe.
+This application can be used to generate and maintain a set of tasks that the user needs to accomplish.
 Once the task gets completed the user can click on the cross button to delete or remove a task from the todo List.

 # Getting Started with Create React App